fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp5-m2-exercise-serialize-deserialize-json-files.md

 # Serialize and deserialize JSON files

 In this exercise, you learn how to transform simple C# objects into JSON strings using `JsonSerializer.Serialize`, how to convert JSON strings into simple C# objects object using `JsonSerializer.Deserialize`, and how to use `JsonSerializerOptions` objects to customize serialization and deserialization for more complex objects.
-When objects can't be serialized directly due to design constraints, you learn how to use Data Transfer Objects (DTOs) that can be used to implement serialization and deserialization of the objects without violating the encapsulation of the original object.
+When C# objects can't be serialized directly due to design constraints, you learn how to create Data Transfer Objects (DTOs) and use the DTOs to implement serialization and deserialization without violating the encapsulation designed into the original C# objects.

 This exercise takes approximately **30** minutes to complete.